 GPS Accuracy – Summary

-Any reviewer who actually uses the device for a sufficient number of runs could easily present you with a case that almost any device was either brilliant or rubbish by selectively showing certain parts of the routes or even providing you with the source files – the reality being that you either won’t be able to make the same comparisons or won’t have the time to.
+Any reviewer who actually uses the device for a sufficient number of runs could easily present you with a case that almost any device was either brilliant or rubbish by ‘inadvertently’ choosing easy routes and/or then selectively showing certain parts of the routes or even providing you with the source files – the reality being that you either won’t be able to make the same comparisons or won’t have the time to.
 Hopefully, I’ve given you a reasonably fair representation of the two COROS APEX models.
-The GPS test I perform can be seen as a sanity check and you have the full FIT files if you want to analyse further against every other device I’ve tested over the same route.
+The GPS test I perform can be seen as a one-off sanity check and you have the full FIT files if you want to analyse further against every other device I’ve tested over the same route.

 COROS have built on the good GPS in the PACE model.
 GPS accuracy is AT LEAST “good” with the APEX.
 And I am only that complimentary about a select few devices.
 Rarely, for example, would a Garmin device better the APEX 42mm in as demanding conditions.
 And the 46mm is better than that.